griptape-ai/ComfyUI-Griptape/README.md

 LEONARDO_API_KEY=
 GROQ_API_KEY=
 ```

+* Alternatively, copy the file `griptape_config.json.default` to `griptape.config.json` and add the environment variables there.

 * The WebScraper tool uses [ Markdownify ](https://docs.griptape.ai/stable/reference/griptape/drivers/web_scraper/markdownify_web_scraper_driver/).
 You may need to install the `playwright` browser to get this to work.